pulldown-cmark/pulldown-cmark/README.md

 [Github flavored task lists](https://github.github.com/gfm/#task-list-items-extension-) and [strikethrough](https://github.github.com/gfm/#strikethrough-extension-).

+Rustc 1.34 or newer is required to build the crate.

 ## Why a pull parser?

 There are many parsers for Markdown and its variants, but to my knowledge none